farrukh-ahm/Logo-Quiz/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Josefin Sans' and 'Indie Flower' font into the style.css file which is used on the website.
+    - Google fonts were used to import the 'Josefin Sans' and 'Indie Flower' fonts into the style.css file which is used on the website.
 2. [ColorSpace:](https://mycolor.space/)
-    - The body gradient and the font colors were picked from ColorSpace website, which also provided all the colors used in gradient.
+    - The body gradient and the font colors were picked from ColorSpace website, which also provided all the colors used in the gradient.
 3. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 4. [GitHub:](https://github.com/)